Bellara

 Bellara features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.8% of all households, including 11.8% couples with children, 30.9% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 43.2%, with lone person households at 38.9% and group households comprising 4.3%.
+Family households constitute 56.8 percent of all households, including 11.8 percent couples with children, 30.9 percent couples without children, and 12.8 percent single parent families.
+Non-family households comprise the remaining 43.2 percent, with lone person households at 38.9 percent and group households making up 4.3 percent of the total.
 The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households